hoffjager/databases/README.md

 	* Total: 1,035, €24,791.65, €10,602.07, €14,189.58 (1, €23.95, €10.24, €13.71)

 As of 19th Sep 2024:
-The full prices of all video games on their recorded purchase dates, came to a grand total of €24,791.65.
+The full prices of all video games on their recorded purchase dates (along with their average values), came to a grand total of €24,791.65.

 However, the total sale prices (as well as including birthday & Christmas gifts along with the PlayStation Plus Essential subscription service's game redemptions) came to a total of €10,602.07.

 This resulted in total savings of €14,189.58 (57% of the total full price).

 From the €14,189.58 total savings, the previous 8 years (2017-2024) accounted for €12,780.90 (90%) of the total savings.

 *	How many video games were purchased in selected months?
 From dates_&_finances_january_to_december.xlsx: